UK Museum Policy: DCMS reviews of museums 2017

 Spectrum 5.0 has been issued in September 2017 as the most recent update on the collections documentation standard, used by UK museums and collections management systems and software.
 This is one of the foundations of museum accreditation used by the Arts Council, which is currently conducting a review of accreditation to be completed in 2018.

-Welcome to Policy: Science, Biodiversity and Museums
+Welcome to Science, Biodiversity and Museums

-This site covers a wide range of policy issues relating to biodiversity, museums and science.
+This site covers a wide range of issues relating to biodiversity, museums and science.
 It's selective and although it's a blog it is more alert than comment.
 John Jackson from the Natural History Museum in London maintains the site, primarily to alert colleagues and collaborators to new developments - you can use the contact link on the top right of this page.
 It is not an official organisational site.